kiwidamien/StackedTurtles/content/prevent_large_commits.md

 This file is also available as a [gist](https://gist.github.com/kiwidamien/597ebbaeaf2388932ac9a3aaff7d1287).

-Briefly, this file uses the `git` package to initialize the repo that you are currently in.
-It looks at the repos index and compares what you are trying to commit to what is already saved.
-Only going through the files you are trying to update (i.e. iterating through `repo.index.diff('HEAD')`), if any of there are larger than 100 MB (technically 10<sup>6</sup> bytes, which isn't _quite_ the same thing) then stop the commit with a non-zero exit.
-The script prints out an error message telling you which file is problematic, and stops the commit before it happens!
+Briefly, this file uses the `git` package to and creates the object `repo` that represents the repository you are currently in.
+It looks at the repo's index, and gets a list of the filenames that you are changing in this commit.
+It goes through these files, and if any of there are larger than 100 MB (technically 10<sup>6</sup> bytes, which isn't _quite_ the same thing) then the script prints an error message and exits with value 1.
+Any exit with a non-zero value is interpreted as an error, which stops the commit from happening.

 Note that if the script exits normally, the default return value is `0`, which is interpreted as a success.